lionffl/pair-todo-backend/README.md

 # Pair Todo - Backend

-This project is as backend application of a simple todo list.
-In order to work properly, this application needs a frontend app.
+This project is a backend application of a simple todo list.
+In order to work properly, the application needs a frontend app.
 [Here](https://github.com/lionffl/pair-todo-frontend) you can find a repository with a React App ready to work as frontend.

 ## Prerequisites